- Library Resources

 - Publishing Houses

-- Subject References and Five College Classics Links
+- Subject References, Antiracism Resources, and Five College Classics Links

 The Holloway Classics Library is a resource of the classics department at Amherst College and is being developed with the generous help of our alumni/ae.
 We have a complete collection of the Oxford Classical Texts, various commentaries, dictionaries, lexica, histories, grammatical aids, atlases, and other books of valuable assistance to students and faculty alike.
 Suggestions and contributions are always welcome.
 Our library database is available online.